 • Displacement of the main septum between the atria towards the right atrium.

-• Thinning of the walls of the atrial septum.
+• Thinning of the walls of the interatrial septum.

-With the help of ultrasound, it is possible to visualize the valves in the cavity of the left atrium, to assess the general condition of the organ and the volume of blood flow, localization and other features of the pathology.
+Using ultrasound, it is possible to visualize the valves in the cavity of the left atrium, assess the general condition of the organ and the volume of blood flow, localization and other features of the pathology.

 Echocardiography is a diagnostic method using ultrasound waves.
 It is used to study and determine the localization of internal organs and structures.

-Echographic signs of an open oval window can be detected immediately after birth with the help of such studies:
+Sonographic signs of a patent foramen ovale can be detected immediately after birth using the following studies:

-• Contrast echocardiography - detects OOO or atrial septal defect of the smallest size.
-For diagnosis, the patient is given an intravenous injection with saline.
-In the presence of a gap, the smallest air bubbles will penetrate through it from the right atrium to the left.
+• Contrast echocardiography - reveals PFO or atrial septal defect of the smallest size.
+For diagnosis, the patient is given an intravenous injection with saline solution.
+If there is a gap, tiny air bubbles will penetrate through it from the right atrium to the left.

-• Transthoracic two-dimensional echocardiography (EchoCG) - visualizes not only the opening, but also the functioning flap.
+• Transthoracic two-dimensional echocardiography (EchoCG) - visualizes not only the opening, but also a functioning valve.
 This method is especially informative in newborns and early childhood patients.

-In addition to the above methods, transesophageal echocardiography with bubble enhancement can be prescribed to determine the echographic signs of the disorder.
+In addition to the above methods, bubble-enhanced transesophageal echocardiography may be prescribed to determine the echographic signs of the disorder.

-Small heart anomalies can be suspected using their characteristic symptomatology, which very often proceeds in a latent form.
+You can suspect minor cardiac anomalies using their characteristic symptoms, which very often occur in a latent form.
 The size of the open oval window and the presence of concomitant diseases affect the severity of pathological signs of the disease.

-An open gap in the wall between the right and left atrium can be of the following dimensions:
+An open gap in the wall between the right and left atria can have the following dimensions:

 • 2-3 mm is considered normal and does not cause any symptoms or complications.

-• 5-7 mm is the small size of the anomaly.
-Under the action of certain factors, it causes a number of unpleasant symptoms that can progress without medical diagnosis and treatment.
+• 5-7 mm is a small size of the anomaly.
+When exposed to certain factors, it causes a number of unpleasant symptoms, which can progress without medical diagnosis and treatment.

 • 7 mm or more is a large or gaping window that requires surgical treatment.
-In rare cases, it can reach a maximum size of more than 19 mm.
+In rare cases, it can reach maximum sizes of more than 19 mm.

-Studies have shown that in about 40% of adults, the opening between the atria is not tightly closed.
-The dimensions of the slit are on average 4.5 mm.
-If the window remains completely open, then a defect of the interatrial septum is diagnosed, which, unlike LLC, is characterized by the absence of a working valve.
+According to studies, in approximately 40% of adults, the opening between the atria is not tightly closed.
+The average gap size is 4.5 mm.
+If the window remains completely open, then atrial septal defect is diagnosed, which, unlike PFO, is characterized by the absence of a working valve.

 Open oval window 2, 3, 4, 5 mm

-Congenital communication between the right and left atria is very often diagnosed in premature newborns and a little less often in healthy children.
-An open oval window of 2, 3, 4, 5 mm is considered normal, but under the action of certain factors it can cause pathological symptoms.
+Congenital communication between the right and left atria is very often diagnosed in premature newborns and slightly less often in healthy children.
+An open oval window of 2, 3, 4, 5 mm is considered normal, but under the influence of certain factors it can cause pathological symptoms.

-Hole sizes of more than 5 mm flow with characteristic signs that make it possible to suspect a violation:
+Holes larger than 5 mm occur with characteristic signs that allow one to suspect a violation:

-• Blue nasolabial triangle with physical activity, crying, screaming.
+• Blueness of the nasolabial triangle during physical activity, crying, screaming.

 • Loss of consciousness and dizziness.